hiroppy/web-app-template/.internal/site/src/introduction/what-is-web-app-template.md

 # What is web app template?

-This template enables rapid web service creation.
+This template based on Next.js enables rapid web service creation.

 ## Why not use create-next-app?